Do-Not-Dusturb/Flappy-bird/README.md

-# i actualy made this one, i am proud :)
+# i actualy made the flappy bird one, i am proud :)